Bridgehouse Charity Financials Article – October 2019

 This month our Consultant Jo Steel appears in Charity Financials outlining what trustees can do to monitor, evaluate, and ensure their charity’s long-term resilience.

-You can find a brief excerpt below, or read the article in full here.
+You can find a brief excerpt below of the article below.

 To deliver their key duties, trustees must continuously consider the long-term resilience of their charity, by identifying any critical issues around financial resilience and solvency, as well as the resilience of its purpose, plans and governance…